About the Author of the Blogsite, Not the Author of the Bible::

 2 Samuel 14:1-33 The Book of 2 Samuel [in Smaller Chunks]

-Don't anoint yourself with oil, but be [like] a woman who has mourned a long time for the dead & come to the king & speak to him [about this].
-Joab [told her what to say].
+[Don't] anoint yourself with oil, but be [like] a woman who has mourned a long time for the dead & come to the king & speak to him [about this.]
+Joab [told her what to say.]

 They said, Deliver [the one who killed] his brother, [so] we may [put him to death] for [taking] his [brother’s] life & we will destroy the heir.

 King [David] said to the woman, Go to your house & I will give [a ruling about] you.
-The woman said to king [David,] My lord, O king, the [guilt should] be on me & my father’s house & the king & his throne [will] be [free of guilt].
+The woman said to king [David,] My lord, O king, the [guilt should] be on me & my father’s house & the king & his throne [will] be [free of guilt.]

-That’s [why] I have come to speak [about] this to my lord, the king, because the people have made me afraid.
+[That’s why] I [have] come to speak [about] this to my lord, the king, because the people have made me afraid.
 [So, I,] your handmaid said, I will go now & speak to the king.

-My lord is wise, according to the wisdom of [God’s angels].
-[The king knows everything that happens] in the earth.
-King [David] said to Joab, Now that I have done this, therefore go & bring the young man, Absalom, again.
+My lord is wise, according to the wisdom of an angel of God, to know all things that [that happen on] the earth.
+And King [David] said to Joab, I have now done this, therefore go & bring the young man, Absalom, again.

 There wasn’t [anyone] in all [of] Israel [who was as] praised for his beauty as Absalom.
 There was no blemish in him from the sole of his foot to the [top] of his head.